ItzCyzmiX/ChatVerse/README.md

+# CHATVERSE IS NO LONGER MAINTAINED FOR WEB PLEASE USE THE [MOBILE APP](https://github.com/ItzCyzmiX/Chat-Verse-App)!

 # ChatVerse

 ChatVerse is an interactive AI companion platform where users can engage in conversations with historical figures, fictional characters, or create their own custom AI companions.